docsforadobe/javascript-tools-guide/docs/user-interface-tools/automatic-layout.md

 Suppose now that you need two panels, and want each panel to have the same width in the dialog.
 You can specify this at the level of the dialog window object, the parent of both panels.
-Specify alignChildren=’fill’, which makes each child of the dialog match its width to the widest child.
+Specify alignChildren='fill', which makes each child of the dialog match its width to the widest child.

 ```default
 var res = "dialog { alignChildren: 'fill', \